 As these funds offer high profits when the market is volatile, it is considered better to invest a lump sum amount.
 When price differentials are favourable, you can also transfer your investment from equity funds to arbitrage funds in India.

 These funds are known for having low risks because the fund manager buys a stock in a market and immediately sells them to another.
 But the chances of finding good price differentials are few; thus, the investments aren’t as impressive as other funds.
 These funds attract those investors who are looking to make average returns and take low risks.

 Fund houses charge a certain amount every year from investors to manage their mutual funds.
 This expense ratio is a percentage of assets that the fund manager charges.

 As a fund manager conducts multiple transactions every day for arbitrage funds, their fees can be quite high.
 Even the exit and entry load can be hefty for these funds.
 Thus, you should review these costs before investing.

 In case you want to explore the power of passive investing, you can start investing with Navi Mutual Fund.
-Download the Navi app and get access to a host of funds, including the Nifty 50.
-With Navi, you also yet to enjoy the lowest expense ratio, which eventually brings down the overall cost of the fund, thereby increasing your returns!
+With Navi Mutual Fund, you get to explore a wide range of low-cost index funds.

 Ans: Arbitrage funds are known for having low risks, but they are not risk-free.
 They do not have risks that are part of long-term investments, but there is no guarantee that your profits will always increase.